 PSHE is a non-statutory subject.
-However, there are aspects of it we are required to teach.

-- We must teach Relationships Education under the Children and Social Work Act 2017, in line with the terms set out in statutory guidance. - We must teach Health Education under the same statutory guidance
+However, there are aspects of it that we are required to teach.
+Relationship Education is compulsory and is taught in line with the terms set out in the Department of Educations' statutory guidance.
+We also teach additional, age appropriate sex education lessons in Upper Key Stage 2.
+We must teach Health Education under the same statutory guidance.

-Content of Dot Com program including RSE:
+Content of Dot Com program including Relationship Education:

 We believe that PSHE Education is central to the educational entitlement of all of our children.
-Although it will be taught in part through discreet lessons, elements of PSHE permeate all aspects of school life.
-During Key Stages 1 and 2, learners gradually build on the skills, attitudes and values, knowledge and understanding they have started to acquire and develop during the Early Years/Foundation Stage.
+Dot Com aims to 'empower young people by giving them knowledge about real life risks and helping them to develop positive behaviours and values, as well as learning how to ask for help and keep safe'.
+(Dot Com Digital).
+Dot Com also meets the learning requirements of the Relationship Education Framework 2020 and is taught weekly.
+Although PSHE will be taught in part through discreet lessons, elements of PSHE permeate all aspects of school life.
+During Key Stages 1 and 2, learners gradually build on the skills, attitudes and values, knowledge and understanding that they acquired and developed during the Early Years/Foundation Stage.
 PSHE education offers learning opportunities and experiences which reflect the increasing independence and physical and social awareness of learners as they move through the primary phase.
-They learn skills to develop effective relationships assume greater personal responsibility and keep themselves safe.
+They learn skills to develop healthy relationships, will assume greater personal responsibility and develop a deeper understanding of how to keep themselves safe.
 It is important to remain flexible as events such as bereavement might require learning to be drawn from Key Stage 2 into Key Stages 1.
 PSHE education assists pupils to cope with the changes at puberty, introduces them to a wider world and enables them to make an active contribution to their communities.

-Planning, Teaching and learning for all areas of PSHE:
+Planning, Teaching and Learning for All Areas of PSHE:

-PHSE values run throughout the daily life of school.
+PSHE values run throughout the daily life of our school.
 We teach PSHE Education to all children.
-Teachers/Teaching Assistants deliver one PSHE session every week.
-The work carried out in these sessions will be drawn from plans based on the Dot Com program for PSHE or in response to a specific identified need within the class (for example: talking through the needs of a new class member who has particular difficulties of some kind).
+Teachers or Teaching Assistants deliver one PSHE lesson every week.
+The work carried out in these lessons will be drawn from plans based on the Dot Com program for PSHE or in response to a specific identified need within the class (for example: talking through the needs of a new class member who has particular difficulties of some kind).

 Teachers provide learning opportunities that are matched to the individual needs of all children including those with learning difficulties.
 PSHE Education themes are often completed cross curricular through other subjects, in particular, Science, Geography, ICT and Literacy.
-We use a range of teaching and learning styles to ensure that all pupils learning styles and needs are met.
-Some of them are: whole class discussions, small group or pair discussions, debates, drama/role play, posters, writing tasks....
+We use a range of teaching and learning styles to ensure that all pupils' learning styles and needs are met.
+Some of them are: whole class discussions, small group or pair discussions, debates, drama/role play, posters, writing tasks.